qooba/qooba.github.io/_posts/2022-10-25-speedup-features-serving-with-rust.md

 <img src="{{ site.relative_url }}assets/images/2022/10/snail-5352510_640.jpg" alt="slime" width="900" />

-In this video I will introduce Yummy feature server implemented in Rust.
+In this article I will introduce Yummy feature server implemented in Rust.
 The feature server is fully compatible with Feast implementation.
 Additionally benchmark results will be presented.